-The health benefits of sleeping under heavy blankets has been documented throughout history, but the trend has emerged again in the digital age as an antidote to insomnia, stress, anxiety.
+The health benefits of sleeping under heavy blankets have been documented throughout history, but the trend has emerged again in the digital age as an antidote to insomnia, stress, anxiety.
 As it turns out, sleeping under a weighted blanket is a particularly effective treatment for people who find themselves struggling with an inability to “wind down” before bed.

 As we explained in our Comprehensive Guide to Anxiety Relief, weighted blankets like the industry-leading Gravity Blanket (pictured below) were developed with research from The Journal of Occupational Therapy in Mental Health and The Journal of Sleep Medicine & Disorders.

-How They Work
+How Weighted Blankets Work

 The idea here is that instead of taking invasive sleep medications to calm yourself to sleep, a weighted blanket simulates a “hug” in your brain, activating the body’s sense of proprioceptive input– also known as “deep touch pressure stimulation”.

-These pressure points increase production of serotonin and melatonin, the hormones responsible for sleep and mood.
+These pressure points increase the production of serotonin and melatonin, the hormones responsible for sleep and mood.
 Stimulating them (almost like a passive massage) therefore induces a relaxation response that helps people fall asleep quickly and more deeply.

 By simulating the feeling of a hug, weighted blankets cause the nervous system to relax.
 As such, a gravity blanket is actually the most non-invasive insomnia remedy on the market– an alternative to pills that, while not cheap, is proven effective over time.

 Weighted Blankets Induce Relaxation Naturally

 Like any good weighted blanket, Gravity Blankets should be 7-12% of the sleeping person’s body weight.
 This is sort of the “sweet spot” at which the weighted blanket is most effective; you want to feel held, not crushed.

-Be sure to get a weighted blanket that most closely approximates your 10% of your body weight.
+Be sure to get a weighted blanket that most closely approximates 10% of your body weight.
 So if you are a small person (less than 130 lbs) you should buy a 15 lb weighted blanket.
 If you’re 150+ lbs, go with a 20 lb blanket, etc.

 This Science is Not New